 However, being compliant to the standard does not automatically mean that a company is compliant to the regulation and vice versa.

+With the UN R156 regulation, an audit or assessment to determine whether an organization satisfies the requirements is only conducted by the approval authorities or technical services.
 The SUMS certification follows the same approach as the CSMS certification according to UNR155.

-A Technical Service (such as TÜV or Dekra) performs the audit.
+A Technical Service (such as TÜV or DEKRA) performs the audit.
 An audit report is prepared and handed over to the Approval Authority (e.g. the German Kraftfahrtbundesamt KBA) for approval of the audit.

-This way, a Certificate of Compliance (CoC) can be issued by the Approval Authority (after the audit by the Technical Service).
+This way, a Certificate of Compliance (CoC) can be issued by the Approval Authority (after the audit by the Technical Service)

-This does not mean that suppliers will not have to demonstrate their compliance with UN Regulation No 156.
 The suppliers might have to support the OEM with documentation or even provision of software updates and this in a managed way.

 - Vehicle software updates are secure and come from verified sources